Q65 (New York City bus): College Point Line

 The College Point line, consisting of two tracks, began in Flushing at a T-junction on Broadway and Lawrence Street with the Flushing–Jamaica Line and the Corona Line traveling west along Broadway (Northern Boulevard).
 It ran north along Lawrence Street, the College Point Causeway, and 122nd Street (all part of the modern College Point Boulevard) to 14th Road (northbound) or 15th Avenue (southbound).
 It then ran west to 110th Street and 14th Avenue at the edge of the East River.
 The line served the College Point Ferry or 99th Street Ferry, which ran to East 99th Street on the Upper East Side of Manhattan.

 Current bus service

-Since 2025, Q65 service has begun at Main Street and Roosevelt Avenue in Flushing, where there are transfers to the New York City Subway's IRT Flushing Line at Flushing–Main Street, the Long Island Rail Road's Port Washington Branch at Flushing–Main Street, and several other bus routes.
+Since 2026, Q65 service has begun at Main Street and 38th Avenue in Flushing, where there are transfers to the New York City Subway's IRT Flushing Line at Flushing–Main Street, the Long Island Rail Road's Port Washington Branch at Flushing–Main Street, and several other bus routes.
+Previously, it started at Main Street and Roosevelt Avenue between June 2025 and September 2026, but due to Queens Bus Redesign Improvements, it was moved.
 It proceeds east along Sanford Avenue, and south along 164th Street to Hillside Avenue.
 It turns west on Hillside Avenue, then south on Parsons Boulevard, merging with the parallel route.
 The two routes proceed south to Jamaica Avenue, then west to Sutphin Boulevard.
 Both routes terminate at Sutphin Boulevard and 94th Avenue, underneath the Jamaica station for the LIRR and AirTrain JFK, and adjacent to the Sutphin Boulevard–Archer Avenue–JFK Airport subway station.